jlaari/duck-sighting/README.md

 `npm start` - Starts the app.
 Then, go to `localhost:8081`

-`npm dev` - Starts the app with the mocked backend
+`npm run dev` - Starts the app with the mocked backend

 `npm run test` - Runs unit tests with karma and jasmine